 Take every opportunity to gain work experience.
 It’s helpful to figure out what work you enjoy doing and also gain experience that will make you more employable.
 Plus you might have some exciting adventures along the way.

 - What is your favourite marine creature and why?

 Elephant Seals.
 They are huge and lazy.
 They also make very silly noises.
 Elephant Seals also are impressive in how far they swim and how deep they dive.

 - What is your most unforgettable moment in the sea?

 I was on holiday on Grand Cayman Island.
 I spent a lot of time snorkelling in different spots.
 There was a wide variety of brightly coloured fish and lots of coral.
 But my favourite day was when we saw sea turtles.
 The sea turtles were just munching on some seagrass and not at all bothered by the snorkelers floating above them.
 It was so peaceful to just watch them swimming gracefully.

 Thank you Gale, it really does sound like you’ve found your dream job.
-If you’d like to join Gale working with seals in Ireland then check out the four internships, and volunteer staff role that are currently available to apply for with Seal Rescue Ireland.
+If you’d like to join Seal Rescue Ireland then check out the current opportunities with them on our Job Board.